 Thanks to the Way Back Machine, you can see my website from this time (1997).
 It helped facilitate the wandering.
 As awful as that website was, it still caused someone in California to find me, call to see if I could help with an OOA&D project, and ultimately pay me for a couple of years of work for Banc of America Securities.
 When I arrived, it was still called NationsBank Montgomery Securities … and NationsBank used to be NCNB.
 I laughed at this connection to my first temp job, because I had gone from $10/hour at NCNB to $125/hour at NationsBank Montgomery Securities in six years.
 “Another day, another grand” I remember thinking.
 I thought money was the answer to all our problems.
 It did help with some, but my chaotic way of pursuing it made other problems worse.

 Like many contractors at the time, I wound up focusing on Y2K.
 We had to validate every system at the bank.
 Most were RPG apps running on a big, centralized AS/400, but there were 100 or so random applications running on PCs – these all had to be validated as well.
 Someone decided (reasonably) that the key aspect of validating was being able to reinstall each app on a fresh system.
 That way if any given PC went kaput, we’d at least be able to recreate the apps on it and fiddle with the dates if necessary.
-I did that analysis and application packaging work.
+I did that analysis and application packaging work (once again returning to the creation of installation programs – this time using InstallShield).

 During this time, I tried harder to build a real business, motivated by finally identifying an actual business problem.
 I noticed that it was non-trivial – and therefore valuable – to develop direct billing relationships with large companies, as I had been able to do.
 The contract coworkers who became my friends at the bank typically had to bill through companies that took 25-50% of their billing rate, even when the worker found the gig.
 That just didn’t seem right to me, so I let programmers bill through me for a flat fee of $7/hour, keeping more of their hard-earned rate.